-108 As already highlighted in this Handbook, in accordance with Article 36(1) of Directive 2014/59/EU, the RAs shall ensure that the appointed valuer is independent.
+109 As already highlighted in this Handbook, in accordance with Article 36(1) of Directive 2014/59/EU, the RAs shall ensure that the appointed valuer is independent.
 Thus, they should assess materiality of a common or conflict of interest when appointing an independent valuer.
 The RA should, as a best practice, base its decision on the information provided by the valuer, notably the self-assessment of the valuer where this is requested by the RA, and any other information the RA may hold or obtain from other sources, such as from other relevant public or competent authorities.
 The valuer may propose any safeguards that are deemed useful in its self-assessment or at a later stage, if a dialogue is possible between the RA and the candidate valuer.
 Whenever a compromise of the valuer's independence cannot be reasonably excluded, despite the provision of safeguarding measures, the candidate should not be appointed as independent valuer.

-- 109 As a best practice, the RAs should consider the use of certain potential safeguards that could be incorporated into the assessment of materiality of any common or conflicting interest.
-The measures could include, without prejudice to the existing, relevant applicable legal framework, which should be respected: - Termination this measure envisages the termination of a current or future provision of services or relationship by the proposed valuer with the relevant entity.
-Termination may not be easy or feasible to be put in place considering that contracts with clients, or even the relevant applicable law, may envisage specific terms and conditions governing the termination of services, including notice periods, termination clauses, and potential penalties.
+- 110 As a best practice, the RAs should consider the use of certain potential safeguards that could be incorporated into the assessment of materiality of any common or conflicting interest.
+The measures could include, without prejudice to the existing ones, relevant applicable legal framework, which should be respected: - Termination this measure envisages the termination of a current or future provision of services or relationship by the proposed valuer with the relevant entity.
+Termination may not be easy or feasible to be put in place considering that contracts with clients, or even the relevant applicable law, may envisage specific terms and conditions governing the termination of services, including notice periods, termination clauses and potential penalties.
 However, as a best practice, it would be useful to assess the feasibility to implement the relevant safeguards in advance, before resolution action or power is to be exercised.
-Moreover, without an adequate transition there may be impacts on business operations and potential reputational damage. - Disconnection / Separation this measure implies a separation, at different levels between the persons, teams or entities that provided a service in the past or that are still providing a service and those persons and teams or entities that would provide the valuation for resolution services.
+Moreover, without an appropriate transition, there may be impacts on business operations and potential reputational damage. - Disconnection/Separation this measure implies a separation, at different levels between the persons, teams or entities that provided a service in the past or that are still providing a service and those persons and teams or entities that would provide the valuation for resolution services.
 Under these measures, if effective, the provision of the service could still continue while ensuring separation or disconnection between the persons and teams involved.
-Delegated Regulation (EU) 2016/1075 indicates that the assessment of the materiality should take into account 'structural separation and other arrangements that may be put in place to differentiate between those staff members who may be involved in the valuation and other staff members.
-More details on disconnection / separation are in Annex 4. - Restrictions this measure is forward-looking and implies that the valuer will not be allowed to engage in the future provision of certain services.
+Delegated Regulation (EU) 2016/1075 indicates that the assessment of the materiality should take into account 'structural separation and other arrangements that may be put in place to differentiate between those staff members who may be involved in the valuation and other staff members'.
+More details on disconnection/separation are in Annex 4. - Restrictions this measure is forward-looking and implies that the valuer will not be allowed to engage in the future provision of certain services.
 It should be implemented if the applicable legal frameworks allow for it, as there could be some constraints depending on the type of contract, relationship and/or restriction to be imposed.
-This, for instance, could be implemented through a specific contractual clause in the appointment phase of the valuer. - Additional reviewer the valuer may propose to engage a conflict / quality reviewing expert who ensures any safeguards in place or acts as an additional party to review / approve the results.
-This could mean in practice to engage an additional valuer and perform joint work (comparable to a joint audit).
-This safeguard could be applied, for example:
+This, for instance, could be implemented through a specific contractual clause in the appointment phase of the valuer. - 111 Below some illustrative (non-exhaustive) examples of cases and their possible safeguards.

-- for services provided in the past in order to exclude the threat to self-review (i.e. the third party would review and certify the results of the work provided by the firm, so any current valuation performed by the firm would not be seen as reviewing its own work); - for valuation services currently requested.
-In this case, the additional reviewer would be covering small parts of the business where there are some doubts on independence.
-In this case, the reviewer would not to be in a joint venture with the main valuer and would report directly to the RA. - 110 Below some illustrative (non-exhaustive) examples of cases and their possible safeguards.
 These are just examples, and any actual outcome of a suitability assessment should consider the particular circumstances at stake, so no automatic and general conclusion should be drawn from the cases described in the examples.
-In addition, any safeguard should be adopted in fully with full respect to the applicable legal framework, namely, the resolution, tax, competition and procurement frameworks, including, of course, respect to the proportionality principle.
+In addition, any safeguard should be adopted with full respect to the applicable legal framework, namely, the resolution, tax, competition and procurement frameworks, including, of course, respect to the proportionality principle.
 RAs should carry out then the corresponding proportionality assessment.